Industry Standards

 Understanding Badge Insignia and Rank Structure in U.S. Law Enforcement

 Police ranks in the United States follow a hierarchical structure similar to military organizations.
 Most departments use a progression from Police Officer (entry level) through Detective, Sergeant, Lieutenant, Captain, and Chief (highest rank).
-Each rank is typically identified by specific badge insignia including chevrons, bars, and stars.
-However, rank structures vary significantly between federal, state, and local agencies, with some departments using different titles and insignia systems.
+You can identify each rank by specific badge insignia—chevrons, bars, and stars.
+Rank structures vary between federal, state, and local agencies, with some departments using different titles and insignia systems.
+Understanding badge numbering systems and insignia helps identify authority levels in any law enforcement context.

 - Introduction to Police Rank Systems